AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Related work

-As RAG has gained traction, the concept of utilizing knowledge graphs for its implementation has naturally attracted various scholars.
-Considerable research is dedicated to leveraging established knowledge graphs for enhancing Q\&A \cite{baek2023knowledgeaugmented, jiang2023structgpt, li2024enhanced} and dialogue \cite{wang2023large} systems to address the factual knowledge deficiency observed in LLMs.
-Certain studies \cite{li2024enhanced, wen2024mindmap} also explore the usage of the semantic structure of graphs to facilitate reasoning processes.
-These works demonstrate ability of LLMs to use structured information from KG.
+Considerable research is dedicated to leveraging established knowledge graphs for enhancing Q\&A \cite{baek2023knowledgeaugmented, li2024enhanced} systems to address the factual knowledge deficiency observed in LLMs.
+The latest research demonstrating best performance in Q\&A tasks includes Graphreader \cite{li2024graphreaderbuildinggraphbasedagent}, HOLMES \cite{panda2024holmeshyperrelationalknowledgegraphs}, HippoRAG \cite{gutiérrez2024hipporagneurobiologicallyinspiredlongterm}, GraphRAG \cite{edge2024localglobalgraphrag} which all employ the technique of building knowledge graphs from texts.
+However, these studies do not address the context of functioning within an interactive environment, nor do they take into account the updates to knowledge graphs prompted by new experiences.

-Another distinct segment of this research field focuses on augmenting existing knowledge graphs \cite{xu2024generateongraph, kynoch2023recallm,chepurova2023better} or constructing them \cite{Chepurova2024prompt,yu2023constructing} or similar structures \cite{chen2024llmstate} from scratch, which can be used as unique tool creation and upgrading LLM's World Model by aggregating and structuring its own experience.
-Consequently, since autonomous agent must be able to form memory and to use it, both the extraction of information from knowledge graph and its building are present in our work.
-It should be noted that the integration of constructing and utilizing the graph by an LLM agent in zero-shot setup has not yet been addressed in existing literature.